tinatmyiu/Case-Study---Private-Water-Trucking-in-Syria/README.md

 ```

-A Pearson correlation test is performed to obtain the p-value. p-value = 0.6764.
+A Pearson correlation test is performed to obtain the p-value and correlation coefficient. p-value = 0.6764.
 Correlation coefficient = -0.04707941

 ![paste to excel](https://github.com/tinatmyiu/casestudy/blob/main/pearson%20correation.PNG)